vircadia/vircadia-docs-sphinx/docs/source/create.rst

 Vircadia enables people connected by interest, community, and friendship to come together and express their creativity with each other.
 We invite you to personalize your own experience by creating avatars and wearables, building immersive experiences, and developing apps to make the metaverse your own.

-No matter your level of expertise, Athena provides the tools you need to create anything you can imagine.
+No matter your level of expertise, Vircadia provides the tools you need to create anything you can imagine.

 Throughout this chapter, learn how to create, build, and bring to life your own VR experience: